-You can find recent bulletins on the our housing market page.
+You can find recent bulletins on the housing market bulletin page.

 New housing development surveys

-Cambridgeshire County Council Research Group has carried out surveys of new housing development for all seven districts in our housing sub-region, to help learn more about who moves in and what choices they make.
-There are seven individual reports and one summary report which draws out some wider conclusions, available by following these links:
+Between 2006 and 2013 Cambridgeshire County Council Research Group carried out surveys of new housing development for seven districts in our area, to help learn more about who moves in and what choices they make.
+There are seven individual reports and one summary report which draws out some wider conclusions: